milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Maple grove.md

 CH2_Emi: "Where are your grandparents?
 Did you run off again?"

-Haruto: "No, grandpa and grandma are just sitting over there!
+Haruto: "No, Grandpa and Grandma are just sitting over there!
 They told me I could run around and play as long as they could see me."

 *He points towards the shrine, where his grandparents are sitting comfortably on a wooden bench.
 As I glance over in their direction, they seem to recognize me and wave amicably.*